 Ideal Location for Compost Pile/Bin

-Whether you compost indoors or outdoors, it’s important to try and keep the mixture of brown and green materials approximately equal.
+Whether you compost indoors or outdoors, it’s important to try and keep the mixture of brown and green materials at the correct ratio.
 It’s also a good idea to mix the compost a couple of times per week to aerate the mixture.

 What to Compost